TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 - If you right-click on a field, you will have the option to **Go to** that field.
 This brings the TOM Explorer into focus, with the equivalent model object selected.
 For measures and calculated columns, the **Expression Editor** will be brought into focus, with the DAX expression of the measure displayed.
 - If you right-click on a cell in the Pivot Grid, you can select the option to **Debug this value**.
 This will launch the [**DAX Debugger**](xref:dax-debugger) starting from the specific measure and filter context that produced the value in the cell.

+## Limitations and known issues

+- Format rules (such as icon sets, data bars, etc.) are not properly persisted when saving a Pivot Grid layout as a `.te3pivot` file.
+This will be addressed in a future update.